smittytone/HighlighterSwift/README.md

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library in June 2021, when HighlighterSwift was developed, was version 11.0.1.
-The use of Highlight.js 9.x is no longer supported or recommended by the Hightlight.js team.
-Version 1.0.x of HighlighterSwift made use of the stable Highlight.js 10.7.3.
-Version 1.1.0 moves to Highlight.js 11.5.0.
+Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library is 11.7.0.
+This is the version used by HighlighterSwift.

 HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.